Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

-Hence, there is nothing so frustrating as a showerhead that doesn't work right - one that's partly blocked, is rusted out, or is broken or using too much water.
-This article will show you how to turn around those situations: How to clean the shower head or completely replace it.
+Hence, there is nothing so frustrating as a showerhead that doesn't work right—one that's partly blocked, is rusted out, or is broken or using too much water.
+This article will show you how to turn around those situations.
+I'll explain how to clean the showerhead or completely replace it.

 How to Clean a Showerhead

-Showerheads get clogged when particles in the water pipe escape the house water filter and are caught by the shower head screen.
-If the particle is dirt, water pouring through the shower head will eventually dissolve it, but if the particle is rock it won't.
+Showerheads get clogged when particles in the water pipe escape the house water filter and are caught by the showerhead screen.
+If the particle is dirt, water pouring through the showerhead will eventually dissolve it, but if the particle is rock, it won't dissolve.
 Blocks are also caused by accumulated scale and other deposits.
-All shower heads benefit from periodic cleaning and cleaning is easy to do.
+All shower heads benefit from periodic cleaning, and cleaning is easy to do.

-- Gather the materials you'll need: Crescent wrench, soft cloth, large bowl, plumber's tape (or putty) and scissors, old toothbrush, toothpicks, baking soda, vinegar.
+- Gather the materials you'll need: crescent wrench, soft cloth, large bowl, plumber's tape (or putty) and scissors, old toothbrush, toothpicks, baking soda, and vinegar.

 Use a soft cloth under the crescent wrench to keep your chrome from being scratched.

-- Soak the shower head in vinegar - Fill the plastic baggie with vinegar.
-Carefully insert it over the shower head and secure with the rubber band.
-Leave it on to soak for 6-8 hours.
+- Soak the showerhead in vinegar.
+Fill the plastic baggie with vinegar.
+Carefully insert it over the showerhead and secure it with the rubber band.
+Leave it on to soak for 6–8 hours.

-The actual shower head replacement process is easy.
-It's the choosing that requires greater attention.
+The actual showerhead replacement process is easy.
+It's the choosing beforehand that requires the greatest attention.
 What are you looking for?
-Considering all the benefits a good shower head can bring and the variations in cost, it's worth it to take the time to weigh them well:
+Considering all the benefits a good showerhead can bring and the variations in cost, it's worth it to take the time to weigh them well:

 - A few have built-in chlorine filters, which can improve your health & increase vitality.